loretod/qwiic-hid-switches/README.md

 This is a simplified code that sends a HID keycode (SW1 => SPACE and SW2 => TAB) when a wired switch is connected at each jack.

 The project uses circuitpython (version 7) to encourage novice users to modify and use the code.

+The following circuitpython stock libraries are needed in the lib folder:
+- adafruit_bus_device
+- adafruit_hid
+- adafruit_pixelbuf.mpy
+- neopixel.mpy

-In addition to circuitpython stock libraries, the Community_CircuitPython_TCA9534 (https://github.com/milador/Community_CircuitPython_TCA9534) library is used.
+The following additional library is needed in the lib folder: Community_CircuitPython_TCA9534 (https://github.com/milador/Community_CircuitPython_TCA9534) library is used.

 The following wiring is needed: